Edit

 Microsoft Fabric is a comprehensive analytics platform that covers every aspect of an organization's data estate.
 One of its key experiences is Fabric Data Warehouse, which serves as a simplified SaaS solution for a fully transactional warehouse.
 It stores data in OneLake using an open format called Delta Parquet, ensuring that data can be accessed by other experiences within Fabric and other client applications that connect using SQL drivers.

-Microsoft Fabric, as an analytics platform, exclusively supports authentication through Microsoft Entra ID for users and Service Principals (SPNs).
+As an analytics platform, Microsoft Fabric exclusively supports authentication through Microsoft Entra ID for users and service principals (SPNs).
 This deliberate choice ensures centralized and identity-based security, aligning with modern security practices.
 So, SQL authentication and other authentication methods aren't supported in Fabric Data Warehouse within the Fabric ecosystem.

 Integration with Fabric Data Warehouse

-Microsoft SQL Server Integration Services (SSIS) is a component of the Microsoft SQL Server database that is an ETL solution.
-SSIS is widely used by enterprise customers to perform ETL on premises by many customers.
+Microsoft SQL Server Integration Services (SSIS) is a component of the Microsoft SQL Server database that's an ETL solution.
+Many enterprise customers widely use SSIS to perform on-premises ETL.

 Authentication

-If you're using SQL Authentication or Windows Authentication, reconfigure it to utilize Microsoft Entra ID User or Service Principal Name (SPN).
-Keep in mind that if you’re using a User account, multifactor authentication (MFA) must be disabled, as SSIS doesn't support pop-up prompts.
-It also needs respective drivers as mentioned below:
+If you're using SQL Authentication or Windows Authentication, reconfigure it to use Microsoft Entra ID User or Service Principal Name (SPN).
+If you use a user account, disable multifactor authentication (MFA), because SSIS doesn't support pop-up prompts.
+You also need the respective drivers as mentioned in the following sections:

 To use OLEDB connection manager: